Visit More Than 200 Museums For FREE With Bank of America

-From diving into the ocean at the Shedd Aquarium in Chicago to enjoying time among the animals at the Denver Zoo in Colorado, Bank of America is offering a deal made for museum lovers, Museums on Us.
-Enjoy free admission at participating museums on the first full weekend of every month.
+From diving into the ocean at the Shedd Aquarium in Chicago to enjoying time soaking up nature’s majesty at the excellent Denver Botanic Gardens in Colorado, Bank of America is offering a deal made for museum lovers, Museums on Us.
+Bank of America card holders enjoy free admission at participating museums, gardens, and cultural institutions on the first full weekend of every month.

 Below we have highlighted some incredible museums on the list, and you can view the entire list provided from Bank of America here.
 To get the free ticket, just present your active Bank of America or Merrill Lynch credit or debit card along with a photo ID when entering the participating museum and either pocket that extra cash or use it on a special exhibition you wouldn’t have splurged on previously.

 Some of the Museums Participating in Museums on Us 2020:

 Museum of Contemporary Art – Chicago, Illinois

 Spend a weekend admiring art collections inspired by our current culture at the Contemporary Art Museum in Chicago.
 These may not be your conventional paintings and sculptures, but they are sure to leave you inspired and with a new found creative insight.
 Their exhibits include work from Takashi Murakami, an artist known for his collaborations with Kanye West and Louis Vuitton.
 His recent exhibit, The Octopus Eats It’s Own Leg, stems from Japanese traditions, while highlighting the idea of globalization and media culture, by utilizing different materials.

 The Intrepid Sea, Air & Space Museum – New York, New York